 In most instances, life insurance companies won’t pay the death benefit of a life insurance policy to a minor until he or she turns 18 — unless a trustee or guardian has been named.

 And in some states the children, or other inheritors, may have to deal with estate taxes after a death, while the assets could be tied up in probate court, rendering them unable to pay.
 Trusts ensure that life insurance money is distributed according to your wishes, without delay.

-Trusts are inherently complicated instruments, which is why they are usually preferred by those who can afford a lawyer, and have a lot of assets to protect -- from taxation, creditors and, sometimes, greedy relatives.
+Trusts are inherently complicated instruments.
+That’s why they’re usually preferred by those who can afford a lawyer, and have a lot of assets to protect — from taxation, creditors and, sometimes, greedy relatives.

 But understanding the basics is imperative for anyone who wants to ensure that their money and property go to their children.
 There are many pitfalls that come with a lack of knowledge.

-A trust can also “protect children from themselves," says John McManus, founder of an estate-planning law firm based in New York City.
-“If, at 18, a child gets it all, that could be a massively destructive injection of money," he warns.
-Instead, the money can be earmarked for health, education or -- with the help of a trustee -- a lifetime trust.
+A trust can also “protect children from themselves,” said John McManus, founder of McManus & Associates, an estate-planning law firm based in New York City.
+“If, at 18, a child gets it all, that could be a massively destructive injection of money.”

-But, like most legal documents, it's usually not that simple.
-A trustee has a big responsibility in managing the assets of the trust, including the cash from the life insurance policy that can be used to pay immediate expenses after death.
+Also, a trustee has a big responsibility in managing the trust’s assets, including the cash from the life insurance policy that can be used to pay immediate expenses after death.

 Many trustees have been sued, not only for mismanagement, but also for lack of management.
 One example is failing to invest the proceeds in the stock market.
 You may find that the trustee of your choice doesn’t want that responsibility.